PeterSchuld/Stanford-BUS150W-FinancialModeling_OptimalAssetAllocation/README.md

-# Stanford-BUS150-Financial Modeling-
+# Stanford-BUS 150 W -Financial Modeling-
-Stanford Continuing Studies course BUS 150 "Financial Modeling and Business Decisions" by Iddo Hadar, Summer 2017
+Stanford Continuing Studies course BUS 150 "Financial Modeling and Business Decisions" by Iddo Hadar, Summer 2017.
+Topics covered include general techniques (structure, parameters, sensitivity analysis, scenarios, and reporting), as well as demand forecasting, financial analysis, and optimization.
+We also discuss personal financial planning, data mining, dealing with uncertainty, and more.
+The course keeps theory to a minimum, focusing on hands-on implementation and practice using a variety of cases.

 ### Final Assignment: »Proposal for an analytical Asset Allocation Model using MS Excel«